-The Symmetry SMS software, supported by the Symmetry range of nodes and card readers, can control access through all forms of entrance, including standard doors, turnstiles and revolving doors.
+The Symmetry software, supported by the Symmetry range of nodes and card readers, can control access through all forms of entrance, including standard doors, turnstiles and revolving doors.
 Access control for elevator floors is also available using the Symmetry range of elevator nodes.

-The Symmetry nodes store the access control rules locally, which means that the system can function normally without a network connection to the database on the SMS server.
+The Symmetry nodes store the access control rules locally, which means that the system can function normally without a network connection to the Symmetry database.